Kaplon (genus): Terebes branch

-The only known kindred which had landholdings in Transdanubia.
+The only known branch which had landholdings in Transdanubia.
 Its member, John, son of Andronicus (I) sold his inherited estate Szántó in Zala County for 110 marks to his "relative", cleric Zlaudus Ják in 1236.
 The purchase resulted a lawsuit with the neighboring udvornici, because the boundaries of the estate were disputed.
 Because of this, both Zlaudus and John confirmed their contract in 1251 before the collegiate chapter of Székesfehérvár, requesting its confirmation.
 Since the document calls them relatives, earlier historiography attached Zlaudus and his entire kinship to the Kaplon kindred.
 However, György Rácz proved that the future bishop belonged to the prestigious Ják clan.
 Plausibly, the two noblemen were related through in-laws or maternal side.
 John had an unidentified sister, who was the widow of a certain Peter, son of Fuurh in 1248, when she was granted her dowry by the cathedral chapter of Esztergom.

 John's son was Andronicus (II), who possessed Terebes in Zemplén County (present-day Trebišov, Slovakia).
 Sometime in the second half of the 13th century, he built a castle stood at the border of the village called Parics (Parič).
 In 1300, Andronicus exchanged his village Horhi in Veszprém County for Gercsely in Zemplén County (today Hrčeľ, Slovakia), which laid near Terebes, with Lawrence Igmánd.
 Andronicus had a son Ladislaus.
 It is possible that he supported the rebellion of the Aba clan and Peter, son of Petenye in the region, therefore Charles I confiscated Parics Castle from the family in 1318 and handed it over to Philip Drugeth, his faithful confidant and the new de facto lord of Northeastern Hungary, in the next year.